With its classic flavor and texture, this decades-old recipe has garnered legions of fans and truly stood the test of time!

 Last year at about this time, I shared my grandmother’s decades-old recipe for peanut butter eggs.
 So it seemed only fair to offer the recipe that my family deems its counterpart.
 To be sure, both versions have a loyal following.

-Non-coconut lovers have converted after sampling this treat.
-I have told my parents–who don’t typically argue but have bickered over these–that I will take their box away if they can’t figure out a way to share.
-Delight as they do, I actually freeze two boxes to give to them on their birthdays.
+Non-coconut lovers have actually converted after sampling this treat.
+I have told my parents–who seldom argue but have bickered over these–that I will take their box away if they don’t agree to share.
+Delight as they do, some years I stash two small boxes in the freezer to dole out on their birthdays.

-The beauty of these treats, however, is that they will taste just as good out of your own kitchen as from a commercial kitchen.
+The beauty of these treats, however, is that they taste just as good out of a home kitchen as they do from a commercial kitchen.
 Ultimately, they will taste far better than most store-bought candy because there are no extra preservatives, additives, artificial colors, etc. Buy the best chocolate you can.
-For the coconut eggs, I really love dark chocolate, but choose what you love the most.
+For coconut eggs, I really love dark chocolate, but choose the variety you love the most.